Applying non-traditional stable isotopes as tools to study the petrogenesis of Precambrian cherts

 The lack of a universal tool to distinguish between these two chert types has prevented the identification of clear chert marker units to be used as an exploration tool for recognizing some massive sulfide deposits in the rock record.
 Preliminary data suggests that newly developed silicon isotope proxies can be used to differentiate chemically precipitated cherts from silicified cherts formed during replacement (called silicification) due to their distinct silicon isotope (δ30Si) signatures (see figure to the right).
 The broad purpose of such work is to ultimately determine the precise fractionation mechanisms of δ30Si during quartz precipitation in both silicified rocks and chemical sedimentary rocks.

-At present, current UMD MS student Jackie Drazan is working on the geochemical and isotopic characterization of the Amulet Rhyolite and associated exhalite sample suite from Rouyn-Noranda, QC and chemical sedimentary rocks from the Deloro Assemblage near Timmins, ON, and age-equivalent units in Northern Minnesota.
+At present, we are working on the geochemical and isotopic characterization of the Amulet Rhyolite and associated exhalite sample suite from Rouyn-Noranda, QC, chemical sedimentary rocks from the Deloro Assemblage near Timmins, ON, and age-equivalent units in Northern Minnesota.

 We are currently recruiting for summer and fall undergraduate research…

 UMD undergraduate students Anthony Wetzel and Kendall Johnson just com…

 Undergraduate Earth and Environmental Sciences major Stephen Hanson ha…